“Veterinary Prescriber is the most useful resource I’ve found for information and critical evaluation of everyday veterinary practice.”

 Authors/disclosures: Veterinary Prescriber editorial team/no conflict of interest

 Specific learning objectives: to improve knowledge and understanding of randomised controlled trials.

 Click the button below when you are ready to answer the CPD questions based on the Drug trials module from Veterinary Prescriber.

-Once complete you will be emailed with your results along with the answers so make sure you enter your email address carefully at the head of the form.
+Once complete you will be emailed with your certificate so make sure you enter your email address carefully at the head of the form.